AdalineBaskaran/Final-Year-Project-1/README.md

 ### Theory
+> This theory only reflects the viewpoint of assailants.
 - The thought behind catharsis theory is that feelings build up and create pressure if not rented, in the same way air build up in a ballon until it bursts.
 Releasing emotion decreases the pressure or tension in the person so they have fewer negative emotions and less aggressive.
 - Sigmund Freud was the first to use this theory in phychological therapy.
 The theory states that expressing or getting out one's aggression and anger should reduce the feeling of aggression.
 - This research hasn't much to back it up.
 Studies have demonstrated that expressing anger create more anger or hostility when compared to groups that where not pemitted to express anger.
 Despite opposing evidence, many people still do believe aggression reduce frustration and future aggression.